 There’s another reason why paying down your credit card debt is so crucial: rising interest rates.
 Anytime you can eliminate any kind of uncertainty in any aspect of your life, it’s going to mean a lot more peace in the long run.
 Bank fees are on the rise, too.
 Three years ago, the average late payment for credit card hovered around $29.
 Now, they’re hovering near the $40 mark – and that could go even higher.

 The less money you owe, the better your credit rating.
 That alone is a fine reason to use your refund for debt.
 Did you know that only one third of Americans say they are saving any money each month?
 Close to half of all Americas are dipping into their emergency savings to cover daily living expenses.
-This, according to a new Capital One survey, tells the tale – and it’s not one of improving financial circumstances for millions of Americans.
+This, according to a new survey, tells the tale – and it’s not one of improving financial circumstances for millions of Americans.

 A full 54 percent of taxpayers will be using their refunds to pay down their debt.
 In 2008 (just before the recession), only 35 percent of taxpayers were planning to do so.
 In 2004, not even a quarter of Americans used their income tax refunds to pay down any kind of debt at all.
 It’s clear our collective mindsets have shifted.
 To give you a better idea of just how important it is to pay down debt, consider these 2012 statistics from a joint effort that includes the Federal Reserve, Joint Economic Committee, Sallie Mae and TransUnion: